atlan-antillia/Liver-Tumor-Image-Dataset/README.md

  we have created <b>Liver-Tumor-master</b> dataset from the <b>Liver-Base</b> dataset.<br>
 The script performs the following image processings.<br>
 <pre>
-1 Create 256x256 square images from original jpg files in <b>Tumor-base/images</b> folder..
+1 Create 512x512 square images from original jpg files in <b>Tumor-base/images</b> folder..
-2 Create 256x256 square mask  corresponding to the Tumor-base images files.
+2 Create 512x512 square mask  corresponding to the Tumor-base images files.
-3 Create flipped and mirrored images and masks of size 256x256 to augment the resized square images and masks.
+3 Create rotated, flipped and mirrored images and masks of size 512x512 to augment the resized square images and masks.
 </pre>

 The created <b>Liver-Tumor-master</b> dataset has the following folder structure.<br>